 More than 5,000 cooperative observers send precipitation and streamflow reports to NWS offices by phone.
-Some report daily; others report only when certain rainfall or river-level criteria are met.
+Some report daily; others report only when certain criteria are met.
 In addition, some of these observers contribute to special programs such as severe weather spotters and agricultural networks, reporting to NWS offices when criteria for these programs are invoked.
-Additional reports would be desirable, especially during the nighttime hours; but there is a problem with the cooperative reporting system as it exists now.
+Additional reports would be desirable, especially during nighttime hours; but there is a problem with the cooperative reporting system as it exists now.
 The system is time-consuming and labor-intensive since most of the reports have to be taken over the phone by NWS personnel.
 This situation can be critical during severe weather, just when timely information is most needed.

 An experimental program, Remote Observation System Automation (ROSA), has been developed in an attempt to expedite the flow of data.
-ROSA is operated in the NWS Central Region with four minicomputers and about 1,200 to 2,000 criteria-initiated observations sent daily by some 750 observers.
-It is based on experience with agricultural observer networks.
-ROSA is used for communicating cooperative observations to the RFC via AFOS.
+ROSA is operated in the NWS Central Region with four minicomputers; about 1,200 to 2,000 criteria-initiated observations are sent daily by some 750 observers.
+ROSA is based on experience with agricultural observer networks.
+It is used for communicating cooperative observations to the RFC via AFOS.
 The observer enters the data into the memory of an encoder; the observation is verified and sent to the ROSA microcomputer for formatting and transmission to AFOS.
-At this time there are no plans to expand ROSA to other areas of the country.
+NWS Southern Region has implemented in several states a system which is similar to ROSA, called Automated Tone Dial Data Collection System (ATDDCS).